Hemileuca eglanterina shastaensis

 Behavior

 Day-flying activity pattern. are attracted to light.
 Females emit -specific to attract males, which can detect these scents from considerable distances.
-Mated females on plants.
+Mated females deposit on plants.

 Human Relevance